-- This policy introduces the notion of reachability, which provides a general means to describe objects that are referenced from a certain applet instance or package. - S.ADEL calls the "uninstall" method of the applet instance to be deleted, if implemented by the applet, to inform it of the deletion request.
-The order in which these calls and the dependencies checks are performed are out of the scope of this Security Target.
+- This policy introduces the notion of reachability, which provides a general means to describe objects that are referenced from a certain applet instanc" or packa"e. - S.ADEL calls the "uninstall" method of the applet instance to be deleted, if implemented by the applet, to inform it of the deletion request.
+The order in which these calls and the dependencies checks are performed are out of the scope" of this Securi"y Target.